cosc2336-ds-alg/assg09/README.md

 `sortStack()` will compile and link correctly.

-Once you are satisfied with your work, commit it and push it to the `feedback` branch of your repository.
+Once you are satisfied with your work, commit it and push it to the `Feedback` pull request of your repository.

 # Assignment Submission